kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data-Stores/NoSQL Databases.md

 # NoSQL
-DB architectural design, opposed to SQL
+DB architectural design, opposed to SQL.
+The main advantage of NoSQL over SQL is that it can model data in different ways than a relational model, which can improve performance.
+A disadvantage is that NoSQL can result in very complicated data models
 - can store structured or unstructured data, not requiring a predefined schema for data
 - while SQL databases require migrations for schema changes, NoSQL schemas can interate dynamically
 - strong for graph stores and document databases